-- 30.-(1) Any child who has been remanded in custody shall be assessed by a social welfare officer within three days of the start of the remand. - (2) A written assessment report shall be made available to the juvenile court not later than two days before the review of the child's first period of remand.

-- (3) The assessment report shall, where practicable, contain the following information- - (a) the family background of the child and other material circumstances relating to the child which are likely to be of assistance to the juvenile court; - (b) whether the child may be in need of care and protection under Part III of the Act; - (c) an estimation of the age of the child if his age is uncertain; - (d) a recommendation regarding the release of the child from remand and possible placement of the child for the period before trial; - (e) any factors that may affect the criminal capacity of the child; and - (f) any other relevant information regarding the child which the social welfare officer deems relevant and which may further any objective of the Act.
+Review of remand 31.-(1) An order for remand shall be reviewed in every fourteen days.

-(4) The social welfare officer shall be present during the court review proceedings and, if requested by the court, give evidence on any matter contained in the report.
+(2) The child shall be present during every review of remand.

-Review of remand

-- 31.-(1) An order for remand shall be reviewed in every fourteen days. - (2) The child shall be present during every review of remand. - (3) The court shall take into account the social welfare officer's first assessment report and consider whether the child be released on bail or continue to be held on remand. - (4) Where the child mets the criteria stipulated under rule 29(2) and cannot be placed in any care facility referred to under rule 29(3), the court shall continue the remand. - (5) Where the court finds that the child no longer poses an immediate danger to himself or to any other person, and the child does not fall within Rule 29(2)(b), it shall release the child on bail.
+(3) The court shall take into account the social welfare officer's first assessment report and consider whether the child be released on bail or continue to be held on remand.

+(4) Where the child follows the criteria stipulated under rule 29(2) and cannot be placed in any care facility referred to under rule 29(3), the court shall extend the remand.

+(5) Where the court finds that the child no longer poses immediate danger to himself or to any other person, and the child does not fall within Rule 29(2)(b), it shall release the child on bail.

-- (6) Where the first assessment report recommends that the case is suitable for diversion, the magistrate shall invite the prosecution to address the court on the need for continuation of the remand and may refer the case to the prosecution to consider diversion of the child. - (7) Where the child does not have any accommodation to which he can return on release from custody or is without parental care, the court shall make a child protection referral to the head of the social welfare department in the district where the child ordinarily resides or if the child has no fixed abode, the district in which the child was arrested or the district in which the court is located, save where another local government authority has already taken responsibility for the child, it shall continue to take responsibility.
+(6) Where the first assessment report recommends that the case is suitable for diversion, the magistrate shall invite the prosecution to address the court on the need for continuation of the remand and may refer the case to the prosecution to consider diversion of the child.

+(7) Where the child does not have any accommodation to which he can return on release from custody or is without parental care, the court shall make a child protection referral to the head of the social welfare department in the district where the child ordinarily resides or if the child has no fixed abode, the district in which the child was arrested or the district in which the court is located, save where another local government authority has already taken responsibility for the child, it shall continue to take responsibility.

-- (8) For the purpose of sub-rule (7), the court may consider that a local government authority has already taken responsibility for the child if the social welfare officer preparing the assessment report has identified a suitable option for the child in that district and that local government authority has agreed to take responsibility for the child. - (9) A child who is referred in accordance with sub-rule (7) shall be provided with accommodation and assisted by the social welfare department in accordance with section 94(5) of the Act. - (10) The court shall record and give reasons- - (a) for a continuation or remand; or - (b) the decision to release the child on bail, a copy of which shall be given to the child's representative.
+(8) For the purpose of sub-rule (7), the court may consider that a local government authority has already taken responsibility for the child if the social welfare officer preparing the assessment report has identified a suitable option for the child in that district and that local government authority has agreed to take responsibility for the child.

+(9) A child who is referred in accordance with sub-rule (7) shall be provided with accommodation and assisted by the social welfare department in accordance with section 94(5) of the Act.

+(10) The court shall-

+- (a) record and give reasons for the extension of remand or the decision to release the child on bail, and - (b) serve a copy of the record to the child's representative.